godotengine/godot-website/collections/_showcase/gourdlets.md

 - Gourdlets hang out at the bottom of your screen in idle window mode!
 - Customize your Gourdlet citizens with cute accessories!
 - Day-night cycles and customizable weather!
-- A huge catalogue of buildings and decorations!
+- A huge catalog of buildings and decorations!
 - Choose from a variety of starter maps for an extra creative challenge!
 - Zero currency!
 (Capitalism makes the gourdlets tired)